jxmx/firefly-logger/README.md

 # Firefly Field Day Logger
 Firefly Field Day Logger is an HTML + AJAX web "application" for use at [ARRL Field Day](http://www.arrl.org/field-day) operating events.
+It can also be used for [WFDA Winter Field Day](https://winterfieldday.org/).
 The design of this logger is to be a simple, effective logger that can be used on any device that can have a reasonably modern browser installed on it.
 This includes older laptops running Linux + Chromium,